samjdavis13/samjdavis13.github.io/README.md

 4. Add links to CSS
 5. Embed fonts as actual webfonts
 3. Add in CSS support for lists (ul and ol)
+3. Add ability to link to modals externally

 [1]:	http://sjd.co/